variantstudios/wisdomwaysacupuncture.com/_posts/2016-08-06-portrait-of-a-food-meltdown-even-acupuncturists-must-find-ways-to-keep-keepin-on-when-eating-healthy-feels-too-overwhelming.md

 I had no food in the house.

 My entire “food plan” hinges upon me taking the time at some point over the weekend to shop and spend about 3-4 hours in the kitchen cooking.
-If I don’t take that time over the weekend, that next entire week basically goes down the drain.&nbsp;
+If I don’t take that time over the weekend, that next entire week basically goes down the drain.

 I end up grabbing take-out food from Whole Foods deli at best, or grabbing things like Veggie puffs and crackers at worst, and just snacking on those all day to get through. (update: Since going paleo my go-to rushy snacks have changed…but the relevance of the article remains)